brendan-briody-sec/brendan-cybersec-portfolio/labs/metasploitable-ssh-lab/lab-report2.md

 ---

-## TL;DR
+## Overview

-Small, repeatable home‑lab demonstrating discovery, a controlled SSH authentication exercise, packet capture, log correlation, a temporary mitigation, and evidence collection.
-All activity performed on isolated VirtualBox Host‑Only network with permission (personal lab).

-This is a single, straight-through, step-by-step lab report for an isolated VirtualBox host-only environment with Kali (attacker) `192.168.56.2` and Metasploitable2 (target) `192.168.56.3`.
+Step-by-step lab report for an isolated VirtualBox host-only environment with Kali (attacker) `192.168.56.2` and Metasploitable2 (target) `192.168.56.3`.
 The objective: demonstrate scanning, a controlled SSH authentication exercise, network capture, log extraction, a temporary mitigation, evidence collection, and documentation for this portfolio.
 All actions were performed on VMs I controled inside a Host-Only virtual network.
-Safety reminder: I did not run these steps against systems I do not own or have explicit permission to test.
+Safety reminder: I did not run these steps against systems I do not own or have explicit permission to test on.

 ---